OM-DevTeam/dev-resources/README.md

 ### SCSS / CSS

-BootStrap 4 (We don't use use the css we import via scss)
+BootStrap 4 (We don't use the css we import via scss)
 [Docs](https://getbootstrap.com/docs/4.3/getting-started/introduction/)

 ### Javascript